← All RAM guides

 Bottom line

-AMD Ryzen Infinity Fabric and RAM choices are linked: synchronous MCLK/FCLK at sensible MT/s beats unstable peak clocks.
-EXPO ~6000 CL30 remains the practical AM5 default — validate, then optimize.
-That is how Ryzen gets memory performance without fighting the architecture.
+Ryzen memory performance is tied to Infinity Fabric: synchronous MCLK/FCLK at sensible MT/s beats unstable peak clocks — EXPO ~6000 CL30 remains the practical AM5 default.